Kanye West presidential campaigns: FEC paperwork and South Carolina rally

 On July 15, a Statement of Organization (Form 1) was filed with the FEC.
 The filing declared a "Kanye 2020" campaign committee with West running as a presidential candidate under the Birthday Party.
 The filing listed a property bought by West in October 2019 as its address, along with an inactive website and phone number.
 West notarized an Oklahoma statement of candidacy while in Miami and had a representative pay a $35,000 filing fee on the day of the state's deadline.
 The Oklahoma State Election Board later announced that West qualified to appear on the general election ballot as an independent candidate.
 The following day, West filed a Statement of Candidacy (Form 2) with the FEC, indicating that $5,000 has been raised or spent in campaign-related expenses.
 Form 2 grants West candidacy status under federal campaign laws.

 On July 17, West tweeted out a form for collecting digital signatures from South Carolinians so that he could qualify as an independent candidate in the state; the deadline to collect 10,000 signatures was July 20.
 The campaign set up nine locations near Charleston, South Carolina, to collect signatures in-person, with West sharing the list of locations through Twitter.
 The petition locations ran from July 18 to 19.
 West held his first campaign event at Exquis Event Center in North Charleston, South Carolina, on July 19.
 West wore a bulletproof vest, spoke without a microphone, and called on audience members to speak.
-During the speech, West criticized American abolitionist Harriet Tubman and claimed that Tubman did not free the slaves, but instead had the slaves go work for other white people, cried during a conversation about abortion as an unborn baby, and briefly mentioned that he and his wife were almost going to abort his eldest daughter, North.
+During the speech, West criticized American abolitionist Harriet Tubman and claimed that she did not free the slaves, but instead had the slaves go work for other white people.
+He emphasized the issue of abortion, and cried describing his father's plan to abort him as an unborn baby, and briefly mentioned that he and his wife had planned to abort his eldest daughter, North.
 He also discussed his opposition to gun control, his support for the LGBT community, and finding a way to fix drug addiction caused by health care.

 In an interview with Kris Kaylin of Charleston radio station WWWZ, West outlined the ten principles of his campaign and stated that he asked fellow rapper Jay-Z if he wanted to replace Tidball as his running mate.
 The South Carolina Election Commission confirmed on July 20 that West failed to submit his petition on time.
 On July 22, West tweeted that he may postpone his presidential run to 2024, though he subsequently deleted it.